Yvette Lee Bowser: Career

+Bowser was showrunner for Dear White People, a Netflix 2017 comedy-drama created by Justin Simien.
+It had four seasons and ran until 2022.
+In 2020, she was the showrunner for the first season of the Starz original series Run the World, created by Leigh Davenport.
+Bowser was the showrunner for Unprisoned, a Hulu series that ran for two season from 2023 to 2024.

+Style

-Bowser created her own company, Sister Lee Productions, which produced or co-produced her later shows, Living Single and Half & Half.
-She has said in an interview that she draws many of her characters and plots from her own and her friends' personal experiences.
+Bowser said in an interview that she draws many of her characters and plots from her own and her friends' personal experiences.
 She has said, "I just basically rip pages out of my diary to tell stories on TV."
 In the case of Half & Half, for example, the writer based the characters Mona and Dee-Dee on herself and an older half-sister, and plot ideas came from her experience as the youngest child in a blended family.

-Through Sister Lee Productions, Bowser served as showrunner for the critically acclaimed Netflix series Dear White People, adapted with Justin Simien from his film of the same name.

-In 2020, she became the showrunner on the Starz original series Run the World, created by Leigh Davenport.
+The New York Times wrote that Bowser has "a gift for depicting female friendships on television."

 Personal life

-Yvette Denise Lee was born in Philadelphia in 1965.
-She lived in the city's Carroll Park neighborhood until age 5, when she and her mother moved to California.
-Bowser graduated from Santa Monica High School in 1983.
-She attended with Holly Robinson, who was a part of the Hangin' with Mr. Cooper cast and later starred in For Your Love.
-She also attended with her friend Lori Petty, whom she later cast in her sitcom Lush Life.

-After high school, Lee attended Stanford University where, in spring 1986, she pledged the Xi Beta chapter of Alpha Kappa Alpha sorority.

-Yvette Lee married producer Kyle Bowser in 1994.
-The two worked together on Living Single, Half & Half, and For Your Love.
+Yvette Denise Lee married producer Kyle Bowser in 1994.
+The two have worked together on Yvette's shows.
+They have two children, Evan and Drew.

+Bowser volunteered for Barack Obama's 2008 presidential campaign.